BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Cards/README.md

 The three possible values for the auto-deactivate behavior are `"on"`, `"off"`, and `"default"`.
 Using `"default"` will make the action behave as though it doesn't even have the auto-deactivate behavior at all, which means the cards library will just behave the way it's been configured to behave for all actions.

-### Preserving Adaptive Card input values in Microsoft Teams

-Like disabling and deleting, preserving values also uses a card manager because it depends on card manager state.

 ### Translation